DigitalPublishingToolkit/TOD50/md/08TheGreenandYellowBlackBox.md

 > because God is the one who governs Brazil and our lives.
 Communism has
 > no place\...
 Order and progress now.
 >
-> -- User 6, January 4, 2023.[^f08_39]
+> — User 6, 4 January , 2023.[^f08_39]

-> For those who need a bus to Brasília, just contact us on WhatsApp at
+> For those who need a bus to Brasilia, just contact us on WhatsApp at
 > \[hidden number\].
 Ramiro Caminhoneiro is providing 3,000 buses.
 > Everyone, join Ramiro dos Camioneiros\' \[sic\] live on Instagram now.
-> There are 3,000 buses to take people to Brasília for free.
+> There are 3,000 buses to take people to Brasilia for free.
 Share
 > URGENTLY!!!
 It\'s a critical call, or it will be the slavery and misery
 > of all.
 >
-> -- User 2, January 5, 2023[^f08_40]
+> — User 2, January 5 2023[^f08_40]

 > Good evening, everyone.
 We are recruiting individuals who have
-> availability to travel to Brasília by bus, departing on Sunday and
+> availability to travel to Brasilia by bus, departing on Sunday and
 > returning on Thursday.
 Everything is paid for, and you will be camping
 > in the Planalto area.
 Please help us spread the word and find more
 > people.
 We currently have 5 buses, and if we have more participants, we
 > can secure additional buses.
 Interested individuals can contact Carla at
 > \[hidden number\].
 >
-> -- User 7, January 6, 2023.[^f08_41]
+> — User 7, January 6 2023.[^f08_41]

 It is worth noting that the organizer mentioned by User 7, Ramiro Caminhoneiro, is one of the protest leaders arrested on January 20, 2023, by the Federal Police in a specific operation to apprehend financiers, participants, and instigators of the coup events.[^f08_42]

-![Figure 2: Post explaining where the locations for the attempted coup events would be held.
+![Figure 2: Post showing where the locations for the attempted coup events would be held.
 The post reads: 'The party at Selma\'s house has begun, everyone is invited, let\'s enjoy it'.
 In the image, you can see the text 'Location of Selma\'s party' and 'cake table', circled in purple.
-Source: Telegram, 6 January, 2023.](imgs/08_2.jpg)
+Source: Telegram, 6 January 2023.](imgs/08_2.jpg)

 <br/>

-Another important aspect is the informative messages about the event in Brasília, which circulated primarily between January 6 and 7, explaining to group participants where they should position themselves on the Esplanade of Ministries -- the central plaza with government buildings where the riots took place.
+Another important aspect is the informative messages about the event in Brasilia, which circulated primarily between January 6 and 7, explaining to group participants where they should position themselves on the Esplanade of Ministries — the central plaza with government buildings where the riots took place.
 In the image above, the term \'Mesa do Bolo\' ('cake table', referring to the table where cake is served at birthday parties) refers to the building of the National Congress,